bttcprotocol/bttc-doc/docs/mapping.md

 **Any child token contract must adhere to the following requirements:**

 + Inherit [ChildERC20](https://github.com/bttcprotocol/pos-portal/blob/master/contracts/child/ChildToken/ChildERC20.sol).
-Where the `childChainManager` address must be `0x5e87d84828eddd249e7463e9fbd06a49920114e9`.
+Where the `childChainManagerProxy` address must be `0x9a15f3a682d086c515be4037bda3b0676203a8ef`.

 :::tip NOTE
 Provide a method of deposit.
 This function is invoked whenever a deposit request is initiated from the root chain by the 'ChildChainManagerProxy' contract.
 This method is used to mint tokens on the child chain.